Working with the body is the best and most successful way to long term changes. I use several methods of working with the body:

 Biodynamic Craniosacral Therapy

-Many parents, teachers, therapists don’t know what Retained Primary Reflexes are, but they are familiar with ADHD, Sensory issues, Behaviour problems, Specific Learning Difficulties and Emotional Grounding delays.
+Many parents, teachers, therapists don’t know what Retained Primary Reflexes are, but they are familiar with ADHD, Sensory issues, Behaviour challenges, Specific Learning Difficulties (SpLDs) and Emotional Grounding delays.

 Integrating the reflexes will help with all of the above!